NEXT on SEA Conversations

 BOOKSHOW on artists’ book (19-21 March)

-this lecture series is supported by the Urban Centre Mumbai.
+This lecture series is supported by the Urban Centre Mumbai.
 It is open to everyone across the world.

 visit www.sea-city.in for event details